B-Kristy/Qmatey/README.md

-genus_level    | An option for genus-level taxonomic analysis                        | TRUE or FALSE family_level   | An option for family-level taxonomic analysis                       | TRUE or FALSE blast_location | An option to perform BLAST locally or remotely                      | LOCAL or REMOTE remote_db_dir  | the NCBI database for remote BLAST performance                    | e.g. nt, 16s, nr, etc.
+genus_level    | An option for genus-level taxonomic analysis                        | TRUE or FALSE family_level   | An option for family-level taxonomic analysis                       | TRUE or FALSE blast_location | An option to perform BLAST locally or remotely                      | LOCAL or REMOTE remote_db_dir  | the NCBI database for remote BLAST performance                    | e.g. nt, 16s, nr, etc. or NA

 ## Usage
 Before running QMatey, make sure you have: